benhoyt/benhoyt.github.com/writings/how-to-make-a-hash-table.md

 Also quite simple is to put the items in an array which is sorted by key, and use [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to reduce the number of comparisons.
 This is kind of how we might look something up in a (paper!) dictionary.

-C even has a `bsearch` function in its standard library, and this technique is fast up to about 1000 items (TODO), but it doesn't allow you to insert items without copying the rest down.
-With this approach you're searching an average of log(N) items.
+C even has a `bsearch` function in its standard library.
+Binary search is reasonably fast even for hundreds of items (though not as fast as a hash table), because you're only comparing an average of log(N) items.
+However, it doesn't allow you to insert items without copying the rest down, so insertions require N operations.

 This time the array must be pre-sorted.
 Assume we're looking up `bob` again: